wopian/kitsu-season-trends/README.md

 ## Using the Data

-All the data is free to use and available in:
+All the data is free to use and available from:

 - JSON format in `./data` or online at `season.moe/data/{year}-{season}.json`
 - [MessagePack] format online at `season.moe/msgpack/{year}-{season}.msgpack`

 ## Data Format

+Property names are compressed to save storage space and bandwidth.

 ```js
 {